-This pink abelia shrub enjoys fairly rich, moist soil in a full sun to partial shade location and has good drought tolerance.
-Make sure it is well draining soil.
-The Abelia Edward Goucher is best planted on 4 to 6 foot centers to form a screen or foundation planting, or slightly closer for a shrub hedge.
+This pink abelia shrub enjoys fairly rich, moist soil in full sun to partial shade location and has good drought tolerance.
+Make sure it is a well-draining soil.
+The Abelia Grandiflora Edward Goucher is best planted on 4 to 6-foot centers to form a screen or foundation planting, or slightly closer for a shrub hedge.

-Grow this glossy abelia across the United States in USDA growing zones 6-9.
-The best time to plant an abelia shrub is in early spring or early fall so it has the whole growing season to establish its root system.
+Grow this glossy abelia hedge across the United States in USDA growing zones 6-9.
+The best time to plant an abelia Edward Goucher plant is in early spring or early fall so it has the whole growing season to establish its root system.
 It can tolerate light shade but performs best in full sunlight.

-This semi evergreen shrub species has so many great qualities; it’s hard to choose which one is best!
-The Edward Goucher Abelia is sure to wow your neighbors with its brilliantly colored pink flowers and rich fall foliage that looks attractive and lasts all through winter.
+This semi-evergreen shrub species has so many great qualities; it’s hard to choose which one is best!
+The abelia Edward Goucher dwarf is sure to wow your neighbors with its brilliantly colored pink flowers and rich fall foliage that looks attractive and lasts all through winter.
 It is also deer resistant!

-It is easily grown and the lilac pink flowers of the abelia hedge that are bell shaped bloom on new wood so prune in winter to early spring.
-Many abelias have white flowers depending on the variety, which is why out of all the abelia varieties this one is our favorite for its uniqueness!
+It is easily grown and the lilac-pink flowers of the abelia hedge that are bell-shaped bloom on new wood so prune in winter to early spring.
+Many abelias have white flowers depending on the abelian variety, which is why out of all the abelia varieties this one is our favorite for its uniqueness!

-Shop the Edward Goucher Abelia plant for sale.
+Shop the Edward Goucher Abelia plants for sale.